Sidecar Health: Services

-All Sidecar Health insurance products are built on users paying providers for care directly at the point of service.
-The website and mobile app provides members their benefit amounts, and offers local market data including prices and reviews among local providers.
-The company provides members with a Sidecar Health Visa debit card to pay for services.
-Such cash payments are often lower than negotiated rates with insurance companies according to academic studies.
-Upon payment, the company pays its share as determined by its reimbursement schedule, and any remaining amount is charged to the user's account.
-If a member spends less than the benefit amount, Sidecar Health shares the savings with them in the form of cash back.
+Sidecar Health’s model is built on the idea that people should know the cost of care prior to a service and be incentivized to consider those costs in advance.
+In the app, members are able to see what care costs before they get it.
+Members can see any licensed provider without restrictions like networks or prior authorization.
+For every covered service, the plan pays up to a maximum allowable amount (called a benefit amount) based on typical local prices.
+When members choose lower-cost care, they keep half the savings.
+Or they pay the difference if they choose care above the Benefit Amount.
+Today, nearly 80% of claims are at or below the benefit amount.

 Sidecar Health's current plans are designed to meet all federal and state requirements for major medical coverage under the ACA.
 These plans include full emergency protections under the No Surprises Act and cover all essential health benefits required of ACA-compliant insurers.

 In 2024, Sidecar Health raised an additional $165 million in a Series D round led by Koch Disruptive Technologies to expand into Florida.